-Unauthorised absences are those which the school does not consider reasonable and for which no 'leave' has been given.
-This type of absence can lead to the Local Authority using sanctions and/or legal proceedings.
-Unauthorised absence includes:
+Unauthorised absences are those, which the school does not consider reasonable and for which no 'leave' has been given.
+This type of absence can lead to the Local Authority using sanctions and/or legal proceedings which may include issuing each parent with a Penalty Notice for £120, reduced to £60 if paid within 21 days or referring the matter to the Magistrates Court whereby each parent may receive a fine up to £2500 and/or up to 3 months in prison.
+If you are found guilty in court you will receive a criminal conviction

+Unauthorised absence includes, however is not exhaustive:

-- Parents/Carers keeping children off school unnecessarily e.g. because they had a late night or for non-infectious illness or injury that would not affect their ability to learn. - absences which have never been properly explained - children who arrive at school too late to get a mark on the attendance register - shopping trips, hair cuts etc - looking after other children or children accompanying siblings or parents to medical appointments - their own or family birthdays - holidays taken during term time without leave- 5 days unauthorised absence will lead to a penalty notice being triggered by the Local Authority - day trips - · minding the house - other leave of absence in term time which has not been agreed
+- Parents/Carers keeping children off school unnecessarily e.g. because they had a late night or for non-infectious illness or injury that would not affect their ability to learn. - absences which have never been properly explained - children who arrive at school after the close of registration are marked using a 'U'.
+This indicates that they are in school for safeguarding purposes however is recorded as an absence for the session. - shopping trips, hair cuts etc - looking after other children or children accompanying siblings or parents to medical appointments - their own or family birthdays - holidays taken during term time without leave, not deemed 'for exceptional purposes' by the headteacher- may result in school applying to the local authority to issue a penalty notice or if you have previously been issued a Penalty Notice, the school may request a direct prosecution by the local authority. - day trips - minding the house - other leave of absence in term time which has not been agreed

-School Attendance and the Law
+School Attendance and the Law - Holidays in Term Time